 “You should search incognito for flights or clear the cookies on your internet browser because the website is tracking what you’re looking for and will jack up the price.”

-Let me say this unequivocally: Searching for flights incognito does nothing.
+Let us say this unequivocally: Searching for flights incognito does nothing.
 Absolutely nothing.
 Nor does clearing your cookies.
+And we are experts at airfare and finding cheap flights.

 It sounds like it makes sense, right?
-It’s an easy explanation for why the price of a flight you were looking at changed an hour later when you went to go book.
-Searching incognito for flights makes travelers feel like they’ve got the power – like they’re beating the airlines.
+The idea that you're being tracked is an easy explanation for why the price of a flight you were looking at changed an hour later when you went to go book.
+Searching flights incognito makes travelers feel like they've got the power – like they're beating the airlines.

-But it’s just not true.
+But it's just not true.
 Airlines are not tracking your searches.
-Neither is Google Flights – the best search platform for finding good deals on airfare – or most other search engines and online travel agencies (OTAs) like Expedia and Priceline.
-Your flight searches aren’t being affected by your previous searches.
+Neither is Google Flights – the best search platform for finding good deals on airfare – or most other search engines and online travel agencies (OTAs) like Expedia, Hopper and Priceline.
+There is no evidence that sites are raising flight prices the more that you search for a specific trip, or by a previous search.

 So what’s the answer behind the constantly changing flight prices, then?
 Why did that ticket you were looking at suddenly jump in price?